First Nation Business

 Adele is a proud Yawuru/Bunuba woman whose journey originates from the bustling outer suburbs of Melbourne to the remote corners of Broome.
 Living with undiagnosed dyslexia, education wasn't just challenging; it became a barrier.
 But adversity often fuels determination.
 For Adele, it paved the way to a profound understanding of communication and its power to bridge gaps.

-Throughout her life, Adele witnessed firsthand the barriers to education and accessibility, especially in remote regions where opportunities were sparse and violence a looming shadow.
-But she also recognized that education was a beacon, a pathway out of the constraints of a low socio-economic background.
-With every venture, from an art gallery to youth working and onto The Cultural Intelligence Project, Adele sought to drive economic opportunities for her people and societal upliftment.
+Throughout her life, Adele witnessed firsthand the barriers to education and accessibility, especially in remote regions where opportunities were sparse, and violence loomed large.
+She recognized that education was a beacon, a pathway out of the constraints of a low socio-economic background.
+With every venture, from an art gallery to supporting the executive at the Kimberley Land Council, to youth work, and onto The Cultural Intelligence Project, Adele sought to drive economic opportunities and societal upliftment for her people.

 Why Adele and Cara work together